Why Aren't I in Florida Yet?

 Meanwhile, my husband and I remotely oversaw our Florida house build from our Pennsylvania home.

-On visits, the Florida house didn't seem to mind that it hadn't changed much.
-Half-dressed, had the house assumed the leisurely vibe of the town?
+The Florida house didn't seem to mind that it hadn't changed much.
+Half-dressed, had the house assumed the leisurely vibe of the beach town?
 I wondered as the house stood without its windows and doors last summer.

 When my eyes scanned a new construction house with windows and doors in the neighborhood, I wondered even more.